pythonarcade/arcade/doc/example_code/how_to_examples/controller.rst

 Deadzone
 ========
-A centered joystick might have a value not at 0, but at 0.0001 or some small number.
+A centered controller might have a value not at 0, but at 0.0001 or some small number.
 This will make for a small “drift” on a person’s character.
 We often counteract this by having a “dead zone” where if the number is below a certain value, we just assume it is zero to eliminate the drift.

 How we take care of the dead zone: